torecan/lara-cassandra/README.md

 Not all features are supported by Cassandra - those will throw exceptions when used.

-Additionaly these feautres are supported by this driver:
+Additionaly these features are supported by this driver:

 - Schemas with Partition Keys and Clustering Columns:
  ```